manoplas/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 - To pay the DAI compensation to Core Unit members;
 - To sponsor events where Maker Talent will meet potential candidates;
 - To pay a part of the referral bonus as an incentive;
-- To pay the operational costs of the CU (e.g candidates management software, gas fees and job advertisements);
+- To pay the operational costs of the CU (e.g candidates management software, gas fees and job advertisements) and
 - To mantain a reasonable buffer for unexpected expenses (legal, financial and other).

 Therefore, a vote to ratify this MIP means MKR holders will commit to:

 - Funding a 3-month runway for MT-001;
-- Replenish the budget on a quarterly basis;
+- Replenish the budget on a quarterly basis and;
 - Including members of the Core Unit in the SES MKR Incentive Plan.
 For more details see **MIP40c3: Modify Core Unit Budget (MKR) - Maker Talent (MT-001).**

 ## Specification